syncfusion-content/wpf-docs/wpf/Classic/GridTree/Columns.md

 ---
 layout: post
-title: Columns in WPF Wizard Control control | Syncfusion
+title: Columns in WPF GridTree Control | Syncfusion
-description: Learn here all about Columns support in Syncfusion WPF GridTreeControl (Classic) control and more.
+description: Learn here all about Columns support in Syncfusion WPF GridTreeControl (Classic) control, its elements and more details.
 platform: wpf
 control: GridTree
 documentation: ug